-Site Address Site Opportunities Site Constraints Evaluation Site 2 Kann Park Address Road reserve.
-Kandanga Creek Road Site Opportunities Outside flood hazard mapping Existing toilet facilities Existing park facilities, shade structure &amp; picnic tables, tourist information signage Primarily flat parking area on sealed road shoulder Site Constraints No real growth opportunity in this location Need to keep RVs out from under the trees Site on road reserve Difficult (in large vehicle) to undertake a cross road manoeuver for access Distance from town, approx. 875m (outer limits of walkable distance) Limitations on space for vehicle parking and manoeuvring Could accommodate Evaluation Friends of Kandanga do not currently maintain the site.
+Site Address Site Opportunities Site Constraints Evaluation No real growth opportunity in this location Need to keep RVs out from under the trees Friends of Kandanga do not currently maintain the site.
 Mowing is contracted under RFT008.
 The collection box and non-Council signage should be removed until an arrangement with this group is formalised.
-Recommend this site be removed as a potential option.
+Site 2 Kann Park Road reserve.
+Kandanga Creek Road Outside flood hazard mapping Existing toilet facilities Existing park facilities, shade structure & picnic tables, tourist information signage Primarily flat parking area on sealed road shoulder Site on road reserve Difficult (in large vehicle) to undertake a cross road manoeuver for access Distance from town, approx. 875m (outer limits of walkable distance) Limitations on space for vehicle parking and manoeuvring Could accommodate up to 5 RVs Recommend this site be removed as a potential option.
 Not suitable as a dump point location due to vehicle manoeuvring challenges.
-Site 3 Lot 1 The Kandanga Country C up to 5 RVs a the two properties Kandanga Country Club RP79487 and Lot 1 RP101518 Bowling Club Road and road reserve adjacer site.
+Site 3 Kandanga Country Club Lot 1 RP79487 and Lot 1 RP101518 Bowling Club Road The Kandanga Country Cand road reserve adjacer site.
 The two properties, are Council-owned.
-Ther no lease agreement for u Country Club website ad area and a further 5 unp within Bowling Club Roa respectively.
-The website nt the Country Club as Lot 1 on RP101518 and is no development a use of the Council-own vertises 18 powered ca owered campsites on t d for \$17 per night and e further states: ned within vehicle or d a commercial RV d Lot 1 on RP79487 pproval in place and ed land.
-The ampsites within this he road reserve d \$7 per night
+Ther no lease agreement for Country Club website ad area and a further 5 unpwithin Bowling Club Roarespectively.
+The website "Grey water be retainground approved games and a proved games and approved games are specifications." nt the Country Club as Lot 1 on RP101518 and e is no development apuse of the Council-own vertises 18 powered capwered campsites on the differ \$17 per night and further states: a commercial RV d Lot 1 on RP79487 oproval in place and ed land.
+The impsites within this he road reserve d \$7 per night

-Site Address Site Opportunities Site Constraints Evaluation ly permitted to be filled ground.
-Town water av ground."
-It is recommended that the land tenure issues be resolved as a matter of urgency.
-As the landowner, Council will ultimately be held liable in the event of any misadventures taking place on the land until a lease agreement addressing such matters is finalised.
-Site 4 Lot 5 RP806651, Lot 2 RP102466 and Lot 1 RP23265 Kandanga Creek Road Council freehold site Location adjacent town water supply intake.
-This may restrict possible embellishments on this site that would be ordinarily be provided as per the accepted level of standards for a 'regional' level site e.g. dump point, toilets Outer limits of walkable distance from the main street of the township 500-600m along rail corridor.
-Footpath extension required if along Kandanga Creek Road Limited existing characteristics to support immediate RV use, e.g. driveway access, Recommend this site be removed as a potential option.
+Site Address Site Opportunities Site Constraints Evaluation

+ly permitted to be filled •

+Country Club campground.
+Town water available near public

+toilets at recreation ground."

+It is recommended that the land tenure issues as received as a

+It is recommended that the land tenure issues be resolved as a

+matter of urgency.
+As the landowner, Council will ultimately be held liable in the event of any misadventures taking place on the land

+until a lease agreement addressing such matters is finalised.

+Site 4 Lot 5 Council freehold Location Recommend this

+5.10 RP806651, site adjacent town site be removed as

+Lot 2 water supply a potential option.

+RP102466 intake.
+This ' '

+and Lot 1 may restrict

+RP23265 possible

+Kandanga embellishments

+Creek Road on this site that

+would be

+ordinarily be

+provided as per the accepted

+level of

+standards for a

+'regional' level

+site e.g. dump

+point, toilets

+Outer limits of

+walkable

+distance from

+the main street

+of the township 500-600m

+along rail

+corridor.

+Footpath

+extension

+required if

+along

+Kandanga

+Creek Road

+Limited existing

+characteristics

+to support

+immediate RV

+use, e.g. driveway

+access,